How to Do Keyword Research: The SEO Keyword Research Guide

 5. Export keyword data into a spreadsheet

 There are many different free tools you can use to narrow down your list, but at WebFX, a lot of us like to use a Chrome extension called Keywords Everywhere.
 This is a free extension, and you can bulk upload all of the keywords that you found in the second step.

 So, if you did export all of your keywords into a spreadsheet, you can just copy and paste those and upload those right into the tool.

-The cost-per-click then, is data pulled in from AdWords that represents how many advertisers are trying to place ads for that keyword.
+The cost-per-click then, is data pulled in from Google AdWords or Google Ads that represents how many advertisers are trying to place ads for that keyword.
 The higher the cost-per-click, the more difficult it will be for your business to rank for that keyword.

-So in general, the ideal keyword would be one that has a high monthly search volume, but a low cost-per-click.
+So when discussing how to find keywords, the ideal keyword would be one that has a high monthly search volume, but a low cost-per-click.
 This means that lots of users are searching for this information, but not a lot of websites are trying to rank for it.

 For this example, the keyword “bike rack for Subaru Forester,” has a high monthly search volume, but also a relatively high cost-per-click.
 This means that a lot of users are looking for bike racks that are compatible with this car, but unless your site already has a relatively high domain authority, it will probably be hard to rank for this keyword.